vinkla/extended-acf/README.md

 ## Settings

-Visit the official [ACF documentation](https://www.advancedcustomfields.com/resources/register-fields-via-php#group-settings) to read more about the field group settings.
-Find more examples in the examples directory:
+Please refer to the official [ACF documentation](https://www.advancedcustomfields.com/resources/register-fields-via-php#group-settings) for detailed information on field group settings.
+You can also explore additional examples in the examples directory.

 - [Register custom post type](examples/custom-post-type.php)
 - [Register custom post type with Extended CPT](examples/with-extended-cpts.php)